 Ill Health Early Retirement?

-If you’re in an occupational pension scheme, you may be able to claim ill-health early retirement, but did you know that many schemes (such as the the NHS, won’t consider you for ill health early retirement unless your disability is permanent.
+If you’re in an occupational pension scheme, you may be able to claim ill-health early retirement, but did you know that many schemes (such as the NHS, won’t consider you for ill health early retirement unless your disability is permanent.
 A ‘temporary’ condition could last several years.
 What would you do if your condition is not deemed ‘permanent’ in nature by your pension scheme and your application for ill health early retirement is refused?

 Use My Expertise